stv976/ascii2bin/README.md

 # Assignment
 Your task is to develop a C program, called ascii2bin, that
   * reads a string of 1's and 0's as ASCII digits, and
-  * outputs the equivalent decimal number
+  * outputs the equivalent unsigned decimal number

 Your program must
   1. exercises the read() system call to read a single byte, at a time, from stdin